 Notice that Cycle 2 is two weeks long instead of one.
 Each instructional practice is introduced during this cycle and is taught over a two- or three-day period, providing time to familiarize both students and teacher with the routines.
 Use your best judgment to determine which practices merit this extra time and practice and which may necessitate more time than is provided.
 If necessary, use the Flex Days to accommodate these needs.

 During Cycles 1-2, if student groupings (based on Baseline Benchmark Assessments), management of independent work, or group rotations have not yet been established, consider using the differentiated small group instruction time to teach and practice these routines.
 If students are ready for differentiated small group instruction activities, see the differentiated small group guidance section of the daily lesson plans for suggestions.
 Although Cycles 3-4 begin the consistent five-lesson cycle, continue to extend whole group instruction time as needed.

-- Students complete Benchmark Assessments at the start of the year, mid-year, and at the end of the year (see Grade Assessment Overview and Resources).
+- Students complete Benchmark Assessments at the start of the year, midyear, and at the end of the year (see Grade Assessment Overview and Resources).

 - At the end of each cycle, students also are assessed on decoding (reading) and encoding (spelling) of words made up of taught graphemes and phonemes as well as taught high-frequency words.
-It is suggested that the teacher scores the assessment and reviews the results with each individual student to facilitate a goal-setting conversation.
-If time is a concern, the teacher may consider only meeting with one or two groups for each cycle for a goal-setting conversation.
-Guidance is provided to differentiate the assessments based on each student’s Phase of Reading Development.
+It is suggested that the teacher score the assessment and review the results with each individual student to facilitate a goal-setting conversation.
+If time is a concern, the teacher may consider meeting with only one or two groups for each cycle for a goal-setting conversation.
+Guidance is provided to differentiate the assessments based on each student's Phase of Reading Development.
 Refer to the Review and Cycle Assessment lesson in each cycle for details.